RyoShibata102/Udacity_Data_Analyst/README.md

 ## Project 3
 Analyzing AB Test Results.
 This project contains hypothesis testing and also a regression approach on the given data of Udacity.
-The dataset contains two groups (control and treatment), which are confronted with an old and new website.
-The task was to check if the
+The dataset contains two groups of possible customers (control and treatment), which are confronted with an old and new website.
+The task was to check if the new page is significantly "better" than the old page in terms of the conversionrate (How many customers signed up)

 ## Project 4
+This project deals with twitters account "WeRateDogs".
+The main focus was on the Data Wrangling steps (Gathering, Assesing, Cleaning).
+The project shows the different way to gather data via api and gathering data manually/programmatically.
+It shows aswell how the asses different dataformats like csv, tsv and JSON.
+After cleaning the data there is a short analysis of the data, investigating which dog breeds are popular, which tweets get the most attention.

 ## Project 5
+Renting Bike Exploration - Fordgobike and Divvy Trip Systems.
+Readme in the Project folder